 Dr. Bostani’s Advanced Dental uses pocket irrigation on a regular basis to provide patients with cleaner smiles and healthier gums.

-Dental irrigation is done with a small, handheld tool known as a pocket irrigator.
-Like a high-pressure shower head, a pocket irrigator sprays a potent beam of water that is strong enough to wash away plaque and food residue, but safe enough that it is unlikely to damage a patient’s gums or teeth.
+Gum or dental irrigation is a procedure to remove small amounts of plaque from between the teeth and gums, done with a small, handheld tool known as a pocket or oral irrigator.
+Like a high-pressure shower head, a pocket irrigator sprays a beam of water that is strong enough to wash away plaque and food residue, but safe enough that it is unlikely to damage a patient’s gums or teeth.

 Pocket irrigation, sometimes referred to as gum irrigation, can also be done at home with a water jet, a device not unlike the aforementioned pocket irrigator.
 The process is similar to flossing, though probably should not replace it.

 Dental irrigation is an ideal means of removing food particles, debris, and the plaque that builds up between your teeth.
 This removes the bacteria from your mouth that can harm both your gums and tooth enamel by flushing out the pockets in your gums.